 Whilst nothing has been confirmed yet, there have been several discussions regarding potential limits to the number of students that may be admitted for new undergraduate courses.
 However, this should not affect admissions into postgraduate and PhD positions.

 Will there be any changes to student loans?

 The latest guidance from the Student Loans Company is available on the government website: Student Loans Company Coronavirus Update.

 To summarise the key points:

 Current students: You will continue to receive loan payments as normal at the start of the summer term, irrespective of whether the university has made alternate teaching arrangements.

 Prospective students: Student loan applications for PhDs beginning in the 2020/21 academic year and are scheduled to open in June.
-As of writing, SLC have confirmed that they still intend to open applications as normal in June.
+As of writing, SLC has confirmed that they still intend to open applications as normal in June.

 I’m due to start my PhD in September 2020.
 Will there be any change to this?

 It is currently anticipated that the start of the 2020/21 academic year will not be delayed as a result of the current pandemic.
 This is largely because the peak is expected to pass before this September.
 Besides this, universities are also working hard to make the necessary adjustments required to keep courses running as scheduled.
 As part of these adjustments, it’s likely that until January 2021, you will have restricted face-to-face contact with your supervisor and restricted access to the campus and laboratory facilities.